vpenso/scripts/README.md

 * _git-default-config_ helps users to configure Git.
 Sets user name, mail address, default editor lots of aliases and a global gitignore file.
+* _tmux-default-config_ helps to configure Tmux terminal muliplexer.
 * _vim-default-config_ helps to install Vundle including a couple of Bundles, and my personal Vim configuration.
+* _vim-cheat_ "What was this key again?"
+Vim cheat sheat.

 License
 =======